chandan-shashidhar/DiggiByte-CodingAssignment/README.md

 # DiggiByte-Coding Assignment

-Input - N = Total number of steps

 Staircase - movement either 1 step, 2 step or 3 steps at a time.
 Implementation a method to count how many possible ways up the stairs.

+Input -> N = Total number of steps
+Output -> Total number of ways

 ## Test Cases